ic-lab-duth/FusedGCN4HLS/Readme.md

 * `images`: figures shown in readme
 * `systolic_example`: example of a small problem, where whole matrices fit in the systolic
-* `tiled_example`: example of a real-world application using systolic array smaller than the matrix dimensions
+* `tiled_systolic_example`: example of a real-world application using systolic array smaller than the matrix dimensions